 As I have noted many times over the past year, I am grateful that you have thus far been collectively willing to let me increase spending in several key areas to position us properly for our campaign.
-There is no question in my mind that we will need to continue spending more (or spending differently) to continue the desired growth rate - but there is also no question in my mind that these are expenses that will reap excellent long-term return on investment.
+There is no question in my mind that we will need to continue spending more (or spending differently) to continue the desired growth rate - but there is also no question in my mind that these are expenses that will reap sizable dividends and benefits for us in the years ahead, with excellent return on investment making them well worth our while.